 During the summer there are many water sports on offer for you to take part in such as skiing and scuba diving.

-There are also waterfalls with crystal clear waters to swim in as well as the go-karting and off-road tour – that is just a handful of things you can do in Benidorm.
+There are also waterfalls with crystal clear waters to swim in, as well as go-karting and off-road tours to sign up for.

 When the sun goes down watch a cabaret show, enjoy the nightlife or visit the Old Town for a truly authentic Spanish dining experience.